simojenki/bonob/README.md

 - You should now be able to play music on your sonos devices from you subsonic clone
 - Within the subsonic clone a new player will be created, 'bonob (username)', so you can configure transcoding specifically for sonos

+## Re-registering your bonob service with sonos App

+Generally speaking you will not need to do this very often.
+However on occassion bonob will change the implementation of the authentication between sonos and bonob, which will require a re-registration.
+Your sonos app will complain about not being able to browse the service, to re-register execute the following steps (taken from the iOS app);

+- Open the sonos app
+- Settings -> Services & Voice
+- Your bonob service, will likely have name of either 'bonob' or $BNB_SONOS_SERVICE_NAME
+- Reauthorize Account
+- Authorize
+- Enter credentials, you should see 'Login Successful!'
+- Done

+Service should now be registered and everything should work as expected.

 ## Implementing a different music source other than a subsonic clone

 - Implement the MusicService/MusicLibrary interface